NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

         Some of the pins on the list are inverted (active low).
 This is indicated by the forward slash (`/`).
 Enabling such pins might disable a setting in the **Configuration** tab, and vice-versa.
 For example, disabling **Software Debugger** on the nRF9161 DK will enable the `swd-control` pin in the **Pin Configuration**.

 * **PMIC Configuration** - List of the BUCK output ports available for configuration.
 These correspond to the **nPM VUOT** settings in the **Configuration** tab.
 * **Show Config JSON** - Click to open the JSON array that lets you review the configuration sent to the board controller.
-You can copy the configuration to use it in [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) using the `nrfutil device x-boardcontroller-program` command.
+You can copy the configuration to use it in [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) using the `nrfutil device x-execute-batch` or `nrfutil device x-execute` commands.

 ## Configuration tab